Barbet

 Fortunately, a small group of dedicated fans refused to let the Barbet fade away.
 Their hard work paid off, and the breed was saved from extinction.
 Even though Barbets are still a relatively rare breed, people all over the world adore them for their loving nature.

 In 1995, the United Kennel Club officially recognized the Barbet, giving it some well-deserved recognition.
-Then, in 2020, the American Kennel Club (AKC) followed suit, acknowledging the Barbet's importance as a special breed.
+Then, in 2020, the American Kennel Club (AKC) followed suit, acknowledging the Barbet’s importance under Sporting Group.

 Throughout the centuries, the Barbet earned its place as a favored companion among French nobility and aristocracy.
 The Barbet was renowned for loyalty and versatility.
 It excelled in hunting and was cherished as a household companion and guardian.